hako-mikan/sd-webui-lora-block-weight/README.md

 ## XYZ Plotting Function
 The optimal value can be searched for on a round-robin basis by depending on the value of each layer individually.
 ### Usage
 This function works by checking the Active checkbox.
 Note that Scripts (such as XYZ plot of Automatic1111 built-in) will not work while "Active" is checked.
+In some environments, Script may not work even after unchecking the box.
+In that case, please execute Reload UI.
 Hires. fix is not supported. batch size is fixed to 1. batch count should be set to 1.
 Enter XYZ as the identifier of the LoRA that you want to depend on.
 It will work even if you do not enter a value corresponding to XYZ in the preset.
 If a value corresponding to XYZ is entered, that value will be used as the initial value.
 ### Axis type
 #### value